 When you get a VA Streamline, you pay a reduced funding fee that’s just 0.5% of the loan amount.
 This saves you a lot of money on your refinance.

-Finally, as with all VA loans, if you have a service-connected disability, you don’t have to pay the funding fee.
+Finally, as with all VA loans, if you have a service-connected disability, you’re a qualified surviving spouse or an active-duty service member who has received the Purple Heart, you don’t have to pay the funding fee.